frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section2-exercise1.md

 **Your task is to make a very simple plate with two bearing holes.** Bearings come up everywhere in FRC to help reduce friction on moving components.
 This is the same type of plate as shown in the prior video.

-To get started, find the "Exercise 1: Plates" part studio in the "Section 2" folder of the template document you copied earlier and follow the plate workflow below to practice making a couple plate shapes.
+To get started, find the "Exercise 1: Plates" part studio in the "Section 2" folder in your copy of the template document and follow the plate workflow below to practice making a couple plate shapes.

 ???+ Question "Plate Workflow"